 I chose the stovetop as it has always been a reliable performer in our travels.

-Grabbing some PNG Sigri, Ethiopian Sidamo and Tanzania TEC Estate, we packed a couple of kilo ground coffee as I could just imagine spending half my mornings, dosing, brewing and repeating the process over and over for guests.
+Grabbing some PNG, Ethiopian and Tanzania, we packed a couple of kilo ground coffee as I could just imagine spending half my mornings, dosing, brewing and repeating the process over and over for guests.

-It had been a few years since I had the stainless cafettiera in use, a quick clean and inspect of the rubber seals – yep, it’ll be alright.
+It had been a few years since I had the stainless cafettera in use, a quick clean and inspect of the rubber seals - yep, it'll be alright.

 The first morning in Newcastle, I woke and made my way into the kitchen, opened a pack of Sidamo Oromia and carefully dosed the correct amount, no packing/tamping and filled the bottom with water, fired up the gas burner and plonked the stovetop on heat.
 A few minutes late I could hear that familiar bubbling and gurgling, then the strong aromas of brewing coffee, a few high-pitched whistles and I knew my love potion was ready for consumption.